tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 ### About Design System

 When you have a Design System, it becomes faster to build new pages and components, but building and evolving a Design System is a interesting tough job.
 In this exercise I tried to simulate like if we already had a Design System for Desktop resolutions but not for mobile and we were working on that.
 - The first thing to notice about this exercise is that when you don't have a Design System fully defined yet it is a good idea to start defining it with the good old CSS.
 After implementing and validating this Design System, we can go to the good and fancy styled-components, because the people working in the Design System definition and tokens does not necessarily knows styled-components and the Design System doesn't need to be used only by React applications.
-Honestly, a Design Systema needs first to be written in pure CSS to be available to any HTML/CSS technology.
+Honestly, a Design System needs first to be written in pure CSS to be available to any HTML/CSS technology.
 - The second lesson here is that it is a good ideia to start with a consolidated Design System as a base.
 I chose Tailwind for the following reasons:
     - Awesome aesthic out of the box, with balanced colors, shades, font size proportion, space proportion and so on
     - Great granularity and options of styling and allowing us to build our Design System on top of that